brotatotes/bht-automation/bht gen 1/Mark/Chapter 2/Mark 2 7 bht.md

 3. "Our Lord deals with them as men entitled to such evidence, and supplies it; at the same time chiding them for rashness, in drawing harsh conclusions regarding Himself."

 ### Philip Schaff:
-1. "Why doth this man thus speak?
-He blasphemeth!" - This quote highlights the reaction of the scribes to Jesus' words, showing their accusation of blasphemy.
-It reveals their misunderstanding of Jesus' true identity and mission.
+1. "He blasphemeth!" - This quote highlights the reaction of the scribes to Jesus' words, emphasizing their accusation of blasphemy.
+It reveals the intensity of their disbelief and opposition to Jesus' claims.

-2. "If our Lord were what the scribes deemed Him, their judgment was correct." - This quote emphasizes the commentary's perspective that if Jesus were merely a man, the scribes' accusation of blasphemy would be valid.
-It underscores the importance of recognizing Jesus' divinity.
+2. "If our Lord were what the scribes deemed Him, their judgment was correct." - This quote suggests that if Jesus was merely a man, the scribes' accusation of blasphemy would be valid.
+It underscores the significance of Jesus' divine nature and challenges the scribes' understanding of who Jesus truly is.

-3. "This occurrence is to prove the incorrectness of their estimate of Him." - This quote suggests that the incident serves as evidence to challenge the scribes' mistaken perception of Jesus.
-It implies that their judgment is flawed and that Jesus is more than what they believe him to be.
+3. "This occurrence is to prove the incorrectness of their estimate of Him." - This quote implies that the incident described in the verse serves as evidence to refute the scribes' mistaken perception of Jesus.
+It highlights the purpose of the event in revealing the truth about Jesus' identity.

 ### Archibald T Robertson:
-1. "He blasphemeth...
-The correct text here has this verb.
-They justify the charge with the conviction that God alone has the power to forgive sins."
-2. "The word βλασφημεω means injurious speech or slander.
-It was, they held, blasphemy for Jesus to assume this divine prerogative."
+1. "He blasphemeth (βλασφημε).
+This is the unspoken charge in their hearts which Jesus read like an open book."
-3. "Their logic was correct.
-The only flaw in it was the possibility that Jesus held a peculiar relation to God which justified his claim."
+2. "The only flaw in it was the possibility that Jesus held a peculiar relation to God which justified his claim."
+3. "Knowing full well that he had exercised the prerogative of God in forgiving the man's sins he proceeds to justify his claim by healing the man."

 ### John Gill:
 1. "They took Christ to be a mere man, and reasoned with themselves, that he must be a blasphemer, in assuming that to himself, which was peculiar to God."
 2. "They were right in saying, that none but God could forgive sin, against whom it is committed; but wrong in charging Christ with blasphemy on this account; because he is truly God, as well as man."
 3. "That no mere creature can forgive sin, is certain...
-Nor can any man procure the forgiveness of his sins by any thing he has, or can do; not by his riches, nor by his repentance, nor by his faith, nor by good works."
+Nor can any man procure the forgiveness of his sins by anything he has, or can do; not by his riches, repentance, faith, or good works."
+4. "That God only can forgive sin, is evident, because it is against him, and him only, that men sin...
+This is a prerogative peculiar to him, which he challenges to himself: 'I even I am he that blotteth out thy transgressions.'"

 ## Generation Details